Sarah Norcliffe Cleghorn: Writer and social reformer

 And see the men at play.

 Cleghorn was a Quaker pacifist.
 She supported animal rights and opposed vivisection.
 She was a vegetarian and condemned animal experiments, fishing and hunting.
 Her book The Seamless Robe: The Religion of Lovingkindness advocated Christian vegetarianism with compassion and love to both animals and humans.
+However, in the 1930s Cleghorn who had pernicious anaemia gave up vegetarianism and returned to eating meat.